Skip to main content

 Judges will evaluate submissions according to the following criteria:

-• Focus on people affected by or the impact of conflict, rather than the politics of conflict.
+• Focus on people affected by humanitarian crisis and/or the impact of conflict – rather than just the politics.

 • Representation of people that is inclusive, compassionate, preserves dignity, and does no harm.

-• Participation by communities or individuals featured in the story in aspects of the storytelling itself – we want to see the diversity of experiences of people living through armed conflict.
+• Participation by communities or individuals featured in the story in aspects of the storytelling itself – this award recognises stories that show the diversity of experiences of people living through humanitarian crisis and/or conflict.

 • Opportunities to elevate diverse voices, prioritising those of marginalised groups and communities.

-• Awareness of and sensitivity to the risks people made vulnerable by conflict may be exposed to when sharing their story.
+• Awareness of and sensitivity to the risks people made vulnerable by crisis and/or conflict may be exposed to when sharing their story.

 • Focus on neutral, impartial and non-political storytelling.